VORTA: Efficient Video Diffusion via Routing Sparse Attention: Preliminary and related work

 \citet{FlowMatching} introduced Conditional Flow Matching (CFM) to optimize the neural network ${v}_t^\theta(\bx_t)$ (\ie VDiTs in this context) as follows:

 Once optimized, it can start from $\bx_0 \sim p_0$ and follow the ODE trajectory to generate samples.

-\paragraph{3D self-attention of video diffusion transformers.} Recent VDiTs \citep{CogVideoX,Hunyuan,MovieGen,Wan} employ 3D attention to capture spatio-temporal dependencies in video data.
+\paragraph{3D self-attention of video diffusion transformers.} Recent VDiTs \citep{CogVideoX,Hunyuan,MovieGen,Wan,magicid,personalvideo} employ 3D attention to capture spatio-temporal dependencies in video data.
 Given a video with $F$ frames at a resolution of $H \times W$, the input is flattened into a sequence of length $L = F \times H \times W$, denoted as $\bH \in \R^{L \times d}$, where each token is a $d$-dimensional vector.
 The self-attention is formulated as:

 where $\bW_Q, \bW_K, \bW_V \in \R^{d \times d}$ are the linear projection matrices.
-The attention operation is of complexity $\cO(L^2 d) + \cO(L d^2)$, where $d \ll L$ for high-resolution videos.
-Despite employing techniques such as Variational Autoencoders (VAEs) \citep{VAE,LDM} and patchification \citep{DiT}, the token count $L$ still reaches up to 100K for a 5-second 720p video in HunyuanVideo \citep{Hunyuan}.
+The attention operation is of complexity $\cO(L^2 d) + \cO(L d^2)$.
+In the context of high-resolution video processing, where the embedding dimension $d$ is significantly smaller than the sequence length $L$, the overall complexity is dominated by the first term $\cO(L^2 d)$, which scales unfavorably with sequence length.
+Despite employing techniques such as Variational Autoencoders (VAEs) \citep{VAE,LDM} and patchification \citep{DiT}, the sequence length $L$ still reaches up to 100K for a 5-second 720p video in HunyuanVideo \citep{Hunyuan}.
 Consequently, attention operations dominate the computational cost, accounting for over $75\%$ of the computation cost.
 Optimizing the attention computation is crucial for the efficiency of VDiTs.

 \paragraph{Video diffusion acceleration.} General diffusion acceleration methods include step distillation \citep{SalimansH22,MengRGKEHS23,SauerLBR24,LiuZM0024,CM,PCD}, which reduces the number of sampling steps to as few as 4 to 8 with sufficient tuning, and feature caching \citep{PAB,TeaCache,FasterCache,ADACACHE,TGATE}, which avoids redundant computation by reusing intermediate features.
 In the case of VDiTs, the long sequence length leads to high attention costs.
 As a result, many studies have focused on optimizing attention for long sequences.
 Some recent approaches \citep{STA,AdaSpa} apply predefined sparse attention patterns to reduce computational overhead.
 Others \citep{SVG,ARnR,SpargeAttn} adopt online profiling to dynamically select attention patterns during inference.
 However, these sparse attention techniques depend on careful hyperparameter tuning for different configurations and/or introduce additional forward-pass complexity that offsets their speed benefits.
 VORTA addresses these challenges with a flexible design that is compatible with various diffusion configurations and model backbones, without incurring any additional inference-time overhead.